unispectral-cn/monarch-preprocess-app-docs/docs/pages/preprocess.md

 The Unispectral SDK provide some efficient and useful preprocess algorithms.

-You can download the unispectral sdk [v1.0.1 beta](https://github.com/Unispectral-SW/monarch-preprocess-app-docs/releases/download/unispectral_sdk_v1.0.1/unispectral-1.0.1-cp38-cp38-win_amd64.whl) to experience the following algorithms.
+If needed you can download the [data.zip](https://github.com/Unispectral-SW/monarch-preprocess-app-docs/releases/download/unispectral_sdk_v1.0.1/data.zip) to run the sample code.

-Download the [data.zip](https://github.com/Unispectral-SW/monarch-preprocess-app-docs/releases/download/unispectral_sdk_v1.0.1/data.zip) and unzip it to the path 'your_pip_path\Lib\site-packages\unispectral\datasets' to use the example data.

 #### 1. Uniformity Correction